 When I finally found the words to say, all I could do was squeeze out a single no. No one believed me, and I could tell it by the doubt on their faces.
 Again, Koinange asked me where I had Eric’s money.
 He assured me that there was to be no further mention of the incident if I just turned in the money, or agreed to secretly replace it, so long as I admitted to taking it.
 In his mind, the case could not have been simpler.
 I was the obvious criminal because all circumstantial evidence pointed to me as the culprit.
-First, I had been known to linger in our dorm room alone while my roommates found more useful things to occupy their time after classes.
+For starters, I had been known to linger in our dorm room alone while my roommates found more useful things to occupy their time after classes.
 Second, I shared a bunk-bed with Eric, and he kept his trunk full of his belongings on the floor right beside the lower bed on which I slept.
 I knew he kept his money in the box –it was common practice for students to keep their valuables in these locked aluminum boxes.
-Without needing more proof, it was apparent that I had the best opportunity to steal Eric’s money.
-As for my motive, I suppose everybody assumed I needed the cash to counter my terrible luck with food at mealtimes and to bribe my way out of relentless harassment from third and fourth-year students.
+Based on these facts alone, it looked to all that I had been in the best position to steal Eric’s money.
+As for the motive, I suppose everybody assumed I needed cash to counter my terrible luck with food at mealtimes and to bribe my way out of endless harassment from third and fourth-year students.

-My defense argument was too weak or even unacceptable to the prefects, who doubled as judges and jurors.
-As the highest ranking prefect in the room, Koinange naturally assumed the role of supreme judge and attempted to act more civilized and diplomatic than the rest of the group.
+My defense argument was frail in the eyes of the prefects, who doubled as judge and jury.
+As the highest ranking prefect in the room, Koinange naturally assumed the role of supreme judge and was comparatively more civilized and diplomatic.
 He offered me various chances to save face and simply return the cash.
 However, my biggest problem was that there was no crime to admit to as far as I knew.
 So, I persisted in resisting my accusers.
 I had no idea why they thought I would take Eric’s money when I was in good financial health at the time.
 Indeed, even if I wanted to I was not strong enough to break into Eric’s locked box.
-As I protested thus, I gasped as I saw Eric’s box wide open in front of me on the floor of the room, with its lid twisted up from its hinges so that it looked like open oyster shells or a bird with wounded wings.
+As I protested thus, I gasped as I saw Eric’s box wide open in front of me on the floor of the room, with its lid twisted up from its hinges so that it looked the broken shells of an oyster from which the precious pearl had been snatched.
 It was painfully obvious that someone had forcibly opened the locked box, and that whoever it was had ample time to do so.
 I pitied Eric more than myself for his misfortune.
-Meanwhile, Koinange was running out of patience and his diplomacy was not yielding its desired fruit.
+Koinange was running out of patience and his diplomacy was not yielding its desired fruit.
 It seemed that better methods were necessary to solicit a confession from me.
 In the back of my mind, I did not think the prefects would actually resort to violent measures.
 I was wrong.

 When Koinange stopped reasoning with me, he handed me over to Harry.
-Where diplomacy had failed, brute force substituted promptly.
+Where diplomacy had failed, the coldness of blood and iron substituted promptly.
 Harry was swift.
 His first blow to my right cheek was as unexpected as it were discombobulating.
 I reeled towards to floor, recovering too late to brace myself for impact.
 My hands stretched out automatically towards the floor, while my head jerked up to avoid collision with the aging floor tiles.
-Luckily, one of the prefects – Nixon, as I came to know later – instinctively reached out to catch me, but instead grabbed my yellow Chumo House t-shirt, tearing my left sleeve in the process.
+Luckily, one of the prefects instinctively reached out to catch me, but instead grabbed my Chumo House t-shirt, tearing my left sleeve in the process.
 I looked up at Harry, and he was looming over me.
 I knew I was in trouble, but I was too scared to think straight.
-I was not going to confess to a crime I had no part in at all – that much was resolved.
+I was not going to confess to a crime I had not part in at all – that much was resolved.
 I did not take the cash, my eyes pleaded, but my throat was dry and not a sound came from my lips.

-I lay on the floor, pain needling throughout my body.
-Strangely, I began to feel like a martyr.
+I lay on the floor, pain piercing me from every part of my body.
 My determination to stick to truth grew stronger with each punch and kick that Harry delivered on my numbing body.
 I made my mind to uphold my innocence.
 I was convinced I was right, and they were wrong.
 I would get my vindication by my sufferance.
 The more I hurt, the more I felt they sank deeper in disgrace.
 I loathed every one of the prefects.
 I despised them for their uncivil conduct.
 In spite of my miserable state, I stood tall in spirit, proud at myself for holding on to my innocence in the face of cruelty.
 I no longer responded to anything they asked of me, and I could no longer feel the pain.
 My mind refused to let in any more suffering, and my body lay limb.
 I looked at Eric, and he turned away.
 I pitied him more.
 Harry began to hesitate and his blows softened.
 His conviction was failing.
 I was victorious.
 I smiled at myself: I am triumphant!

 I awoke earlier than usual on Monday morning.
 Breakfast was served at seven and assembly was at half past seven.
-I was in no shape to appear publicly, especially not in front of extra-ordinarily curious teachers and students.
+I was in no shape to appear publicly, especially not in front of nosy teachers and students.
 So I stayed in bed most of the morning, nursing my swollen face.
-Tim, one of my other roommates, took pity on me and risked punishment to bring me breakfast in bed.
-That was the first time I realized Tim was perhaps kinder than I imagined him to be.
+One of my other roommates took pity on me and risked punishment to bring me breakfast in bed.
+That was the first time I realized Tim was kinder than I imagined him to be.
 Later I learned that my absence at the school assembly and morning classes was conveniently explained away by Harry as a health-related matter.
-However, what I did not know until a few days later was that even though I was clearly not in any state to move about, some prefects had been assigned to observe and report on my movements.
+However, what I did not know until a few days later was that even though I was clearly not in any state to move about, a prefect had been assigned to observe and report on my movements.
 Apparently, I was not completely out of suspicion.
-By afternoon, my face had healed well enough to walk outside and lie about my bruises, reporting them as sports-related injuries.
+By afternoon, my face had healed well enough to walk outside lie about my bruises, reporting them as a sports-related accident.

 In the evening, just before dinner, Koinange called me.
-Predictably, he looked greatly relieved to see my face was starting to return to its normal outline, but I was surprised that he expressed regret at the whole affair.
+Predictably, he looked greatly relieved to see my face was starting to return to its normal outline, but he expressed regret at the whole affair.
 He summarily apologized, stumbling over words as he asked spoke to me.
 Without thinking, I said yes, I forgave them.
 He asked again, obviously assuming I must have been disoriented by last night’s ordeal.
 Again, I said yes.
 Koinange watched in disbelief as I turned away and entered the dining hall.
-Not knowing what else to do, I walked into the dining hall, smiling.
+I was smiling.